veryl-lang/doc/book/src/04_language_reference/07_module.md

 Module has overridable parameters, connection ports, and internal logic.

 Overridable parameters can be declared in `#()`.
-Each parameter declaration is started by `parameter` keyword.
+Each parameter declaration is started by `param` keyword.
 After the keyword, an identifier, `:`, the type of the parameter, and a default value are placed.

 Connection ports can be declared in `()`.